Learning Chinese is also to learn how to deal with mistakes

 Chinese sentence structures are often different from other languages.
 Therefore, many structural mistakes students make are due to the influence of their own languages.

-Other common structural mistakes in learning Chinese include “the duration supplement”, such as “I have played tennis for ten years” (a structure focused in Mandarin Express Intro Level B course), and “the relative clause” structure, such as “I give him a bag which I bought last week” (a structure focused in Mandarin Express Basic Level A course).
+Other common structural mistakes in learning Chinese include “the duration supplement”, such as “I have played tennis for ten years” (a structure focused in Mandarin Express Intro Level B), and “the relative clause” structure, such as “I give him a bag which I bought last week” (a structure focused in Mandarin Express Basic Level A).

 These structural differences can be explained clearly with many examples.
 However, even though students totally understand the difference between Chinese and their own languages, when they speak Mandarin, they are still prone to make these structural mistakes.
 It should not come as a surprise though.
 They have spoken their own languages for many years before they start learning Chinese.